 Unfortunately, total paralysis has a bad prognosis for binocular vision.
 Through surgery, it is possible to obtain a rough realignment in the primary position using eyeglasses, often without eliminating the diplopia.
-In the case of partial paralysis, surgery can be of great help to re-align the eyes and to regain binocular vision.
+In the case of partial paralysis, surgery can be of great help to re-align the eyes and regain binocular vision.

-The muscle deficit that is often associated with the eyelid hemorrhage deficiency will result to hypotrophy of the eye and ptosis.
+The muscle deficit that is often associated with eyelid hemorrhage deficiency will result in hypotrophy of the eye and ptosis.
 The isolated muscle deficit of the superior rectus muscle of the eye is generally congenital.
 The surgical correction involves a recession of the inferior rectus muscle of the eye that is associated with the resection of the superior rectus muscle.
 Strabismus is corrected by modulating the strength of the contralateral synergist muscle of the eye, the muscle that contracts to make a determined movement.
 For the total isolated deficit, Knapp’s intervention will be used that involves the transposition of the two straight horizontal muscles to the sides of the upper ridge.
 Only then will ptosis be corrected.

 The deficit in the inferior oblique muscle of the eye is very rare.
 The condition that simulates this picture is Brown’s Syndrome.
 A differential diagnosis is made with the evaluation of passive motility in such kind of case.

 Paralysis of the 4th cranial nerve or Trochlear nerve palsy